Gary B. Nash

 Michael R. McDowell

 * E-Book Available

 In The Writings of Warner Mifflin, Gary Nash and Michael McDowell present the correspondence, petitions, and memorials to state and federal legislative bodies, semi-autobiographical essays, and other materials of the key figure in the U.S. abolitionist movement between the end of the American Revolution and the Jefferson presidency.
-Mifflin was a conscience-bound pacifist Quaker who became instrumental in making Kent County, Delaware, a bastion of free blacks liberated from slavery and a seedbed of a reparationist doctrine that insisted that masters, following Biblical injunction, owed “restitution” to manumitted Africans and their descendants.
+Mifflin was a conscience-bound pacifist Quaker who became instrumental in making Kent County, Delaware, a bastion of free blacks liberated from slavery and a seedbed of a reparationist doctrine that insisted that enslavers, following Biblical injunction, owed “restitution” to manumitted Africans and their descendants.
 His writings show how he became the most skilled lobbyist of the antislavery campaigners who haunted the legislative chambers of North Carolina, Virginia, Maryland, Delaware, and Pennsylvania, as well as the halls of the Continental Congress and the First and Second Federal congresses.
-The volume begins with Miffin’s deeds of manumission for his twenty-seven slaves, just before the Minutemen took on the British redcoats at Lexington and Concord Bridge; it ends with Mifflin’s letter to President John Adams calling on him to speak out against the sins of slaveholding and slave trading.
+The volume begins with Mifflin’s deeds of manumission for the twenty-seven people he enslaved, just before the Minutemen took on the British redcoats at Lexington and Concord Bridge; it ends with Mifflin’s letter to President John Adams calling on him to speak out against the sins of slaveholding and slave trading.

 About the Editors